 Three (3) recommendation references assessing the scientific abilities and potential of the applicant must be submitted.
 Please note that the recommendation references are confidential and will not be released to the applicant.
 The recommendation references must be submitted directly through RMS360 by the referee.
 Please note proposals cannot be successfully validated until all references are submitted.
 Sponsors cannot be references, but should complete the Training Plan Statement listed above.

 Fellowships will be awarded on the basis of the applicant’s previous experience, academic record, the caliber of the proposed research, the quality of the mentor, training program, and environment, and the applicant’s potential to obtain an independent research position in the future.
 The relevance of the proposal to the cause, cure, treatment, and/or prevention of diabetes and its complications will also be considered.
-Applicants are encouraged to submit projects aligned with JDRF Research Priority Areas.
+Applicants are encouraged to submit projects aligned with JDRF Research Strategy.
 While not a requirement, a proposal that is aligned with JDRF Priority areas will be given priority consideration in the review process.

 The applicant’s professional ability and promise for a research career in type 1 diabetes will hold the highest priority in selection and will be assessed on the basis of the letters of recommendation, career plans, prior clinical and research training, academic transcripts, and the mentor’s endorsement.
 Location in a department that will provide a stimulating research environment is an additional factor that will be considered in evaluating applicants.

 Terms of Award & Stipend

 Awards will be made for a duration of up to 3 years, assuming satisfactory progress.
 The fellowship term is 12 months for each fellowship year.
 Fellows must devote at least 75% of their effort to the project outlined in the fellowship proposal.